unfoldingWord-dev/translationStudio-Info/docs/desktop.rst

     * The file with “win_x32” in the name is for a 32-bit Windows operating system.

     * The file with “win_x64” in the name is for a 64-bit Windows operating system.

-.. note:: To determine if your Windows PC is a 32-bit or a 64-bit operating system, open the Control Panel and click System.

   3. Designate where you want to save the file.